lichaozhy/tjucs-airank-2025/document/blog/article/ce2e6e89-0e85-4366-8c1a-c44bb8556c1a/README.md

 ### **3.3 Performance Attribution**

 - **Key to High Scores**: Stable utilization of scene text structure information + object images to match the correct object information.

+- **Common Mistakes:** ① Incorrect or missed object identification, leading to errors; ② Unstable interpretation of spatial terms (left/right/front/back/nearest), affecting spatial relationships and navigation.

+- **Improvement Directions:** Introduce a "locate first, then answer" process, calculating distance/direction as an intermediate conclusion; standardize the output format (unify yes/no and numerical formats).